ossrs/srs-docs/src/pages/faq-srs-stack.md

 Please replace the following domain names and IPs with your own domain names and IPs, which can be either private or public IPs, as long as your browser can access them.

-When installing Cloud SRS with aaPanel, you need to enter the domain name of the management backend, such as `bt.yourdomain.com`, and it will automatically create the management backend website.
+When installing SRS Stack with aaPanel, you need to enter the domain name of the management backend, such as `bt.yourdomain.com`, and it will automatically create the management backend website.

 If you install it in other ways, it's the same.
-You just need to resolve your domain name to the Cloud SRS IP.
+You just need to resolve your domain name to the SRS Stack IP.

 There are several ways to set up domain name resolution:

-1. DNS domain name resolution: In the backend of your domain name provider, set an A record pointing to the Cloud SRS IP.
+1. DNS domain name resolution: In the backend of your domain name provider, set an A record pointing to the SRS Stack IP.
 ```text
 A bt.yourdomain.com 121.13.75.20
 ```
-2. Modify the local `/etc/hosts` file in Linux/Unix to resolve the domain name to the Cloud SRS IP.
+2. Modify the local `/etc/hosts` file in Linux/Unix to resolve the domain name to the SRS Stack IP.
 ```text
 121.13.75.20 bt.yourdomain.com
 ```
-3. Modify the local `C:\Windows\System32\drivers\etc` file in Windows to resolve the domain name to the Cloud SRS IP.
+3. Modify the local `C:\Windows\System32\drivers\etc` file in Windows to resolve the domain name to the SRS Stack IP.
 ```text
 121.13.75.20 bt.yourdomain.com
 ```